 “She goes from having dinner on Friday night to finding out she’s being chased by the federal marshals to being like swept into a safe house,” added Volpe.

 Grazzini-Rucki is currently being represented by two attorneys in separate legal proceedings.
-Neither Michelle MacDonald, her family court attorney, nor Steven Russett, her public defender in criminal court responded to a request for comment to confirm that Grazzini-Rucki is a being protected by the United States Marshals Service.
+Neither Michelle MacDonald, her family court attorney, nor Steven Russett, her public defender in criminal court, responded to a request for comment to confirm that the United States Marshals Service is protecting Grazzini-Rucki.

 Grazzini-Rucki’s current whereabouts are unknown